mishbah/Diving-into-ES2015/README.md

 module system.
-Both [RequireJS](http://requirejs.org/) (an AMD style module loading system) and [CommonJS](http://www.commonjs.org/) (a synchronous, blocking loading system) stepped in to try to solve this problem years ago, and have acheived wide adoption amongst developers, but there was always still contention as to which to use.
+Both [RequireJS](http://requirejs.org/) (an AMD style module loading system) and [CommonJS](http://www.commonjs.org/) (a synchronous, blocking loading system) stepped in to try to solve this problem years ago, and have achieved wide adoption amongst developers, but there was always still contention as to which to use.

 ES2015 style modules have yet to be implemented in any browser or NodeJS.